LINUX-OASIS/LINUX-OASIS/README.md

 ### 🌟 Fun Fact

 Just like a wizard’s incantations, my scripts are crafted with care and curiosity.
-I believe that automation is the closest thing to real magic in the digital realm!

 ---